 The amrita of teachings or a ritual is met with reciprocal amrita offered by the student or beneficiary of a ritual.
 This is Self giving to Self: an expression of primordial generosity.
 No matter how rich or poor we are, by giving money, other gifts, or service, we can participate.

 In front of me one day were two rather poor looking young women.
 Between them they only had a few rupees, but they were happily counting out what they could give.
-It was clear from their faces that they felt joy at being able to participate on equal footing with all others.
+It was clear from their faces that they felt joy at being able to participate on an equal footing with all others.

 A special form of Guru dakshina is given when a committed student completes her or his years of study with a teacher.
 This dakshina might be a task, rather than money.
-Whatever the task is, it will further help the student to Self-realize.
+Whatever the task is, it will further help the student to self-realize.

 Finally, dakshina simply means the completion of any ritual.
 Rituals are communications.
 No communication is one-way.
 All communication is conversation, and all ritual is cosmic generosity expressed in the form of a dialogue.
 Only a final act of generosity can complete the ritual conversation.

 In India, the crass commercialism of some temple priests, and of self-proclaimed Swamis, Gurus, and Sadhus, has made it more difficult for both teachers and students to participate naturally in the Cosmic game of reciprocity.
 People are sometimes afraid of appearing to be commercial, even if they are not, or of being ripped off, even if this is not the case.

-In the West, dualistic, transcendental concepts make it quite hard for students to enter with the correct attitude into the practice of giving dak>shina.
+In the West, dualistic, transcendental concepts make it quite hard for students to enter with the correct attitude into the practice of giving dakshina.
 We live in the ultimate commercialist culture.
 People are often looking to get away from this through spirituality.

 In every spiritual community in which I have participated, a few people have tried to “beat the system” and get away with not paying for teachings.
 And many more have complained about being asked to pay, or about the prices, which, at least in my experience, have always been quite modest.

-This is a shoplifting approach to spirituality, and it is very bad for students.
+This is a shoplifting approach to spirituality, and it is bad for students.
 Why?
 Because the goal of every spiritual practice is the completion of karma.

 The teacher-student relationship is the Cosmic ritual par excellence.
 When we do not meet the generous outflow of teachings with our own generosity, the ritual remains uncompleted.
 Despite the fact that we have received teachings, we have created more karma and greater entanglement.

 If a student needed money for education or business, or to pull out of some crisis, the Guru was there to assist.
 Everything circulated freely.
 Nothing became “stuck.”
 This Guru lives a perfectly comfortable lifestyle and is able to devote his life to teaching, but there is no excess.
 Nothing accumulates unnecessarily.

-But we must be careful, even if we use a different model, to cultivate natural reciprocity.
+But we must be careful, even if we use a fee-for-service model, to cultivate natural reciprocity.
 Without this, no real spiritual understanding can develop, and no real teacher-student relationship can occur.